-Budget Finger Lakes with Kids and Dogs is a fun weekend trip or even a week’s budget vacation in Upstate New York.
+Budget Travel to Finger Lakes with Kids and Dogs is a fun weekend trip or even a week’s budget vacation in Upstate New York.
 Finger Lakes is known for its vast number of wineries, hiking trails, and state parks.
 It’s a beautiful place to visit.
 There’s plenty to do with kids and dogs in the Finger Lakes and you can even enjoy some wineries.

 Where to Stay in the Finger Lakes with Kids and dogs